 It comes with an outer plastic cup where you put water and a heat pack and a smaller stainless steel cup where you put the water or drink that you want to heat up.

-Be sure to insert the metallic cup in the plastic cup upon adding water and the heat pack to avoid the loss of energy.
+Be sure to insert the metallic cup into the plastic cup upon adding water and the heat pack to avoid the loss of energy.
 Also, replace the cover on the metallic cup.

 It takes about 5-8 minutes to reach the maximum temperature and if the drink is left inside the cup, it can stay warm for up to 30 minutes.